High Output Management by Andy Grove

 Born to a middle-class Hungarian Jewish family on Sept.
 2, 1936, Andy’s early life is summarized in Swimming Across:

 I had lived through a Hungarian Fascist dictatorship, German military occupation, the Nazis' “Final Solution”, the siege of Budapest by the Soviet Red Army, a period of chaotic democracy in the years immediately after the war, a variety of repressive Communist regimes, and a popular uprising that was put down at gunpoint.

 Heeding the word of an aunt who had survived Auschwitz, Andy joined the flood of refugees who escaped Hungary into Austria in hopes of a better life in the West.
 He arrived in the United States at 21, barely able to speak English, with less than $20 to his name.

-By 31, Andy would earn his bachelor’s and Ph.D. in chemical engineering, work at Fairchild Semiconductor for four years, and write a textbook on semiconductors.
+By 31, Andy would earn his bachelor’s and Ph.D. in chemical engineering, work at Fairchild Semiconductor for four years, and write a college-level textbook on semiconductors.

 At 32, Andy joined Intel on the day of its incorporation as employee number three, following Robert Noyce and Gordon Moore from Fairchild.
 Working as the company’s director of engineering, he established Intel’s early manufacturing operations before becoming president at 43, chief executive officer at 51, and chairman and CEO of Intel at 61.

 During his tenure, Intel’s revenue grew from $2,672 to $20.8 billion.
-Born of Grove’s experiences at one of America’s leading technology companies, High Output Management is a practical handbook full of powerful management techniques that many still consider the best book on management.
+Born of Andy’s experiences at one of America’s leading technology companies, High Output Management is a practical handbook full of powerful management techniques that many still consider the best book on management.

 Nearly four decades later, High Output Management has reached cult-like status and become a Silicon Valley staple.
 Leaders of highly productive teams re-read it, top venture capitalists give copies to startup founders, and every manager worth their salt devours its content.